 Where to buy canine cannabis

 There are some really good companies out there that sell cannabis products specifically for dogs.
 Among them are Canna-Pet, CannaCompanion (that’s the company I’ve used for my own dogs), Canna4Pets, and Treat Well.
 Do your research before purchasing any CBD products for your dog.
-Visit the manufacturer’s website, read reviews, check the ingredients, and, if you’re working with an animal naturopath or holistic veterinarian, talk to them about CBD products for your dog.
+Visit the manufacturer’s website, read reviews, and check the ingredients.
+If you’re working with an animal naturopath or holistic veterinarian, talk to them about CBD products for your dog.

-While it’s true that more study is needed when it comes to cannabis use in dogs, more and more agencies and consumers are beginning to accept it may have a place in addressing chronic illnesses and/or conditions.
-If you have a dog with some chronic health issues or other conditions and you’re already supporting them naturally, you might want to consider CBD supplementation.
-After all, as more and more pet parents are realizing, it can have a profoundly positive impact on the overall well-being of your dog.
+It’s true that more study is needed when it comes to cannabis use in dogs.
+Increasingly, though, people are realizing it may have a place in addressing chronic issues.
+If you have a dog with chronic health issues, you might consider CBD supplementation.
+Used correctly, it can have a profoundly positive impact on the overall well-being of your dog.